anandts88/ember-validator/README.md

   * `with` - The regular expression to test with
   * `without` - The regular expression to inverse test
   * `array` - Array of regular expression, when you want to validate more than one regex
-  * `messages` - Error message for with and without validation
+  * `message` - Error message returned when validation fails.

 #### messages ####
+  If you want to override message of individual rule.

   * `with` - Error message returned when with validation fails.
   * `without` - Error message returned when without validation fails.